 Ancient woodland clinging to the ‘cliffs’ of the Greensand Ridge, a natural ‘valley of the butterflies’, the medieval gem of Ightham Mote nestling in a gap in the hills, and a great old pub (the White Rock Inn) make this a memorable summer walk, with glorious views across the Weald to the Ashdown Forest, and rich in fauna and flora.

 Access: Car needed, or taxi from Sevenoaks or Hildenborough railway stations.
-Refreshments at Ightam Mote NT cafe (2.5 miles) and the White Rock Inn (Underriver, 5 miles)
+Refreshments at Ightham Mote NT cafe (2.5 miles), Chasers Inn (3.5 miles) and the White Rock Inn (Underriver, 5 miles)

 Covered on Ordnance Survey Explorer 147 map

 Distance from SE London: 50 min drive from Sydenham